csieflyman/multi-projects-architecture-with-Ktor/README.md

 # Multi-Projects Architecture with Ktor

 ## Multi-Projects Architecture
-This project has two subprojects built on common infrastructure and library but each subproject can be deployed optionally as a ktor module , somewhat like a microservice.
+This project has two subprojects built on common infrastructure and library but each subproject can be deployed optionally as a ktor module .
 Subproject has its own
 * user types and roles
 * authentication methods
 * notification event types